 - Mini ITX: 6.7 x 6.7 inches

-Depending upon the form factor you have, the locations of the mounting holes would differ.
+Depending upon your form factor, the mounting holes’ locations would differ.

-Now, larger PC cases like mid tower or full tower cases are designed to support all three of these form factors.
-Full tower cases can even support the workstation grade E-ATX (extended ATX) motherboards.
+More prominent PC cases like mid-tower or full tower are now designed to support all three form factors.
+Real tower cases can help the workstation-grade E-ATX (extended ATX) motherboards.

-Hence, before installing the standoffs, you will need to ensure that you have matched and identified the specific holes that will be needed to mount your board form factor.
+Hence, before installing the standoffs, you must ensure you have matched and identified the holes required to mount your board form factor.

-So for instance if you have an Micro ATX motherboard, but if your PC case supports Mini ITX, Micro ATX and ATX form factor, you will need to make sure that the standoffs are placed ONLY on the PC case holes which correspond with the Micro ATX dimension.
+So, for instance, if you have a Micro ATX motherboard, but your PC case supports Mini ITX, Micro ATX, and ATX form factor, you will need to make sure that the standoffs are placed ONLY on the PC case holes which correspond with the Micro ATX dimension.

 Also, ensure that you tighten it just enough.
 Over-tightening the standoffs can break them or damage the case.